LK-Bharadwaja/LK-Bharadwaja/README.md

 ---

 ## 👨‍💻 About Me
 Data Engineer with 3 years of experience designing scalable data systems and an M.S. in Data Science specializing in AI and Machine Learning.
-Skilled in Python, SQL, PySpark, AWS, TensorFlow, and LangChain, with experience in ETL pipeline development, LLM-integrated applications, and predictive modeling.
+Strong expertise in SQL, Python, PySpark SQL Server, Snowflake, and data reconciliation, with hands-on experience ensuring data accuracy, parity checks, and reporting consistency.
 Passionate about creating Agentic AI and GenAI solutions that drive automation and business innovation.

 ---